wp-plugins/wp-post-styling/readme.txt

 Donate link: http://www.joedolson.com/donate.php
 Tags: css, post, page, custom, css, admin, mobile, print, design Requires at least: 2.5
-Tested up to: 3.5.1
+Tested up to: 3.6
 Stable tag: trunk

 Define custom styles for any post, page, or custom post type.
 Example: journal-style publications which want to create a unique design for articles.

 == Description ==

-This plugin provides a custom field on your WordPress interface where you can add custom styles to be applied only on that page or post.
-Useful for being able to publish articles with a unique look.
+Adds a custom field to your post editing screens to add custom styles applied only on that page or post.

-You can attach custom styles to any page, post, or custom post type.
+Attach custom styles to any page, post, or custom post type.
 Separate styles can be attached for print, screen, or mobile.
 You can also store your own library of frequently-used styles.

-The use you'll get out of this plugin depends on the flexibility of the theme you're using and your own knowledge of CSS (Cascading Style Sheets).

 How to use the style library: